anjalisarawgi/mlops_sign_mnist/README.md

 > *training docker image: `docker run trainer:latest lr=1e-3 batch_size=64`.
 Link to docker file: <weblink>*
 >
 > Answer:
+> For our project, we developed Docker images for training and prediciton of our model.
+> To run the training Docker image, we used the following command:
+> **docker run trainer:latest --config config.yaml**
+>
+> Here is a link to one of our Docker files: mlops_sign_mnist/dockerfiles/predict_model.dockerfile

+"""
 --- question 15 fill here ---

 ### Question 16